 Monitoring the Seine River in Paris

-Fluidion ALERT technology contributes to the monitoring of the Seine River in preparation for the 2024 Olympics, and for opening public bathing water in the river thereafter.
+Fluidion ALERT technology played a pivotal role in the monitoring of the Seine River in preparation for the 2024 Olympics, and for opening public bathing water in the river thereafter.

 Context

-The Seine River, the vital and iconic river flowing through Paris, France, was once instrumental for transportation and trade, but was also a sewage conduit.
+The Seine Rivers, the vital and iconic river flowing through Paris, France, was once instrumental for transportation and trade, but was also a sewage conduit.
 Urban development caused significant pollution and degradation over the years, eventually prompting a swimming ban in 1923 due to elevated health risks from various pathogens originating in untreated sewage.
 Even to this day, during rain events, combined sewer overflows (CSO) from the City’s complex sewage infrastructure can introduce significant contamination in the river.
-Although initiatives such as a ban on untreated sewage discharges and improved water treatment from the 1960s onward began to revitalize the river, swimming in the Seine remains risky due to residual bacterial contamination above regulatory levels.
+Although initiatives such as a ban on untreated sewage discharges, improved water treatment from the 1960s onward, and the contruction of a large sewage retention tank for the 2024 Olympics contribute to revitalizing the river, swimming in the Seine remains risky, especially on rainy days, due to residual bacterial contamination above regulatory levels, including the presence of bacterial aggregates not detected by the standard methods.

-Yet, Paris is determined to make a change.
-With the upcoming 2024 Olympics, the City Hall is poised to lift the century-long swimming ban for open water swimming events scheduled to take place in the river, and plans to open the Seine for public swimming by 2025, breathing new life into this historic waterway.
-Paris's great ambitions are backed by a 1.4 billion euro ($1.5 billion USD) Swimming Plan, bringing together more than two dozen stakeholders including government bodies, sanitation agencies, and river authorities.
-Their shared goal is to reduce public health risk levels, as measured by E.coli and intestinal Enterococci indicators, beyond European bathing directive standards.
-To achieve this, the city has launched a series of major engineering projects to overhaul its antiquated sewer system and build water capture infrastructure to eliminate the effect of CSOs by mitigating pollution influx during storms.
-Furthermore, plans are underway for about 20,000 homes and about 170 boats discharging wastewater directly into the Seine to be connected to the City sewer system instead.
+Yet, Paris became determined to make a change.
+For the 2024 Olympics, it was decided to lift the century-long ban on open water swimming events scheduled to take place in the river, and plans are underway to open the Seine for public swimming by 2025, breathing new life into this historic waterway.
+Paris's great ambitions were backed by a 1.4 billion euro investment prior to the 2024 Olympics in major engineering projects to overhaul its antiquated sewer system and build water capture infrastructure to eliminate the effect of CSOs by mitigating pollution influx during storms.
+Furthermore, efforts are underway for about 20,000 homes and about 170 boats discharging wastewater directly into the Seine to be connected to the City sewer system instead.

-Prior to 2017, water quality was monitored by the Regional Health Agency and the main drinking and waste water utilities, Eau de Paris and SIAAP, in collaboration several academic programs, using traditional grab sampling techniques and laboratory analysis.
-However, this method had limitations, including laboratory delays and location discrepancies (the data being available only at some sampling stations where measurements were performed).
+Prior to 2017, water quality was monitored by the Regional Health Agency and the main drinking and waste water utilities, Eau de Paris and SIAAP, in collaboration several academic programs, using traditional grab sampling techniques and standard culture-based laboratory analysis.
+However, this method had limitations, including laboratory delays, sparse geographical distribution (the data being available only at some sampling stations where measurements were performed), and the inability to measure bacterial aggregates.
 The city needed an automated, cost-effective solution to streamline real-time data collection and align with the Olympic committee's vision, prompting a new approach to water quality management.
-Under these circumstances, the City of Paris embarked on a collaborative journey with Fluidion, with the objective of collecting data to establish a comprehensive baseline of the Seine's water quality over the years leading up to, during, and after the 2024 Olympic Games.
+Starting 2017, the City of Paris embarked on a collaborative journey with Fluidion, with the objective of collecting data to establish a comprehensive baseline of the Seine's water quality over the years leading up to the 2024 Olympic Games.

 Objectives